pqrs/go/README.md

 **go -l, -list**|Shows full list of directories that have been added to Go!.
 **go -r, -remove [directory-name]**|Removes [directory-name] from the list, i.e., go -r foo removes directory foo and can not be used again, unless it is added again.
 **go -h, -help**|Shows Go! help.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.